Dance Moms season 8

-The eighth and final season of Dance Moms (an American dance reality-television series created by Collins Avenue) stars Abby Lee Miller after she completed her prison sentence and was diagnosed with non-Hodgkin's lymphoma in 2018.
-Miller rebuilds her dance company while battling after-effects of the cancer that has left her using a wheelchair.
+The eighth season of Dance Moms is an American dance reality television series created by Collins Avenue and stars Abby Lee Miller after she completed her prison sentence and was diagnosed with non-Hodgkin's lymphoma in 2018.
+Miller rebuilds her dance company while battling the after-effects of the cancer that has left her using a wheelchair.

 Cast

 This season was based at the Abby Lee Dance Company (ALDC) in Pittsburgh, Pennsylvania, and introduces a new cast of dancers and their moms, who appear throughout the season.
-This is also the final season to feature Lilliana Ketchman and Elliana Walmsley as part of the ALDC team.
+Lilliana Ketchman, Elliana Walmsley, and their respective mothers (seasons 6 and 7) return this season.
+JoJo and Jessalynn Siwa (seasons 5 and 6) also return as guest stars.